 Offer Opportunity for College Entrance Exam

 Districts must provide students the opportunity to participate in a college entrance exam on a school day, but individual students are not required to participate.
 Only The ACT (The ACT and The ACT Plus Writing) and SAT are considered nationally recognized college entrance exams; if districts choose The ACT, MDE expects districts to administer The ACT Plus Writing.
 Even if the district already offers one of the assessments on a national test date, the assessment must be offered to all students on a school day.
-Wrenshall is in contract to administer the ACT Plus Writing for the 2017-2018 school year on Feb.
-27th, 2018, with the makeup scheduled for March, 20th, 2018.
+Wrenshall will be in contract to administer the ACT Plus Writing for the 2020-2021 school year (Date yet to be determined).